- + 58Images

 Marazzo Latest Update

-Latest Update: The top-spec M8 variant of the Marazzo is now available with eight seats.
+Latest Update: Prices of the Marazzo will go up marginally from 1 July 2019.
+The top-spec M8 variant of the Marazzo is now available with eight seats.
 The Mahindra Marazzo has scored a 4-star safety rating in the latest Global NCAP crash test, making it the first made-in-India MPV to do so.
 Read more here.

 Mahindra Marazzo Price and Variants: Prices for the Mahindra Marazzo start from Rs 9.99 lakh and go up to Rs 14.37 lakh (ex-showroom Delhi).
 The Mahindra Marazzo is available in four variants: M2 (base), M4, M6 and M8 (top-spec).